Heshamshaban001/Metasploitable1-walkthrough/README.md

 allows remote authenticated users to execute arbitrary code , let's give it a shot

- unfortentally there are no proof of concept or working exploit availabe online also there is no metasploit module for it
+ unfortunately there are no proof of concept or working exploit available online also there is no Metasploit module for it

  so let's move on

 22/tcp   open  ssh         OpenSSH 4.7p1 Debian 8ubuntu1 (protocol 2.0)
 ----
-trying the same credintial of fttp for ssh it works :D
+trying the same credentials of fttp for ssh it works :D

-  now we can excute files on the machine
+  now we can execute files on the machine

- get step back and use nmap scropt engine for inteinsive scanning for port22
+ get step back and use nmap script engine for intensive scanning for port22

  nmap -sV -sC 192.168.1.3 -p 22 --script vuln get some result